ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ndcuffed be­
-tween two officers and they were ly­
-ing on the bank of a creek.
-AH three
-were so weak from hunger and ex­
-haustion that they were unuble to of­
-fer resistance.
-Sheriff Davis then said that he de­
-plored the lynching and that he had
-made every resistance in his power
-to prevent It.
-He said after leaving
-the train at Dongolu last night he
-made an effort to get a rig hut found
-It impossible to find one. as the farm­
-ers refused to assist him.
-It was with
-difficulty that the officers could get
-anything to oat.
-At every point whither he headed to
-board a train he was blocked by a
 mob.
 James was found about 5
 o&#x27;clock this afternoon.
 Word was sent along the line of